 Preparing to research

-For me, this involved determining which branches of my tree would be the focus of the next thirteen weeks.
+For me, this involved determining which branches of my tree would be the focus of re-do.
 I’m over committed as usual, and can realistically, and in good conscience, dedicate only one day a week (and at this point it’s looking like Saturday) to this endeavor.
 I could have gone in any number of directions, but I’ve settled on three generations of my paternal grandfather’s forebears.

 Ernest Napoleon Varrieur and his wife Elsie, the author’s paternal grandparents